mountain/numberx/README.md

 so now we can reinvent numbers again by RL.

 The meaning of the symbols in a numeral system can be fully explained by some geometrical object which enjoy some minimal measurements.
+That is a geometrical theory at meta level.

 Current progress and todos
 ================